A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 It’s also a good idea to put up a small shelf for decorative items, rather than having them out on countertop spaces – keeping these surfaces empty will prevent the room from feeling cluttered.

-The installation costs of a brand new ensuite will vary depending on a number of factors, and this could impact your ensuite bathroom ideas.
+The installation costs of a brand new ensuite will vary depending on several factors, and this could impact your ensuite bathroom ideas.

 First off, there’s the cost of creating the space for your ensuite – this will likely involve constructing a new partitioning wall or even constructing multiple walls to build a room inside an existing space in the home.